spm/spm-docs/docs/tutorials/fmri/group/one_sample_ttest.md

 ## Specifying the model

-1. Make an empty directory for where you will save your results.
+1. Make an empty directory where you will save your results.
 Navigate to `derivatives/second_level` and make a folder for this analysis.
 Name it something meanigful to you, e.g. `one_sample_ttest_task`.
 2. Select `Specify 2nd level` from the SPM menu.
 3. In the pop-up batch editor window, select your newly created output directory by clicking `Directory` and navigating to `derivatives/second_level/one_sample_ttest_task` in the selection box.
 4. Define your statistical model by selecting `Design` :material-arrow-right-bold: `One-sample t-test`